-Essentially, you must create a Realm, two clients, and some roles (if you want to use roles).
-By default Apicurio Registry expects the name of the Realm to be
+Essentially, you must create a Keycloak realm, two clients, and some roles (if you want to use roles).
+By default, Apicurio Registry expects the name of the realm to be

 When security is enabled, Apicurio Registry will expect two Keycloak clients.
 By default, these clients should be named